The Freedom of Mortgage-Free Living in Retirement

-Remember that if you choose this option, you need to talk with your family before making the plan.
+Speaking with your family before choosing this option would be wise.
 Some people do not have the space or funds to help in this way, and you don’t want to get a nasty surprise if your family expects free childcare that you are unwilling to give.

 Sometimes, people choose not to pay off their mortgage fully beforehand.
 Here are a few reasons why this choice might happen.

 There is a tax deduction for people who are still paying their mortgage after retirement.
 It may be the largest one available to you.
 However, we want to stress that this is only a deduction and not a tax credit.
 A deduction means that less of your income will be taxed, but a credit actually lessens the amount of tax that you pay overall.

 If you pay off your mortgage, then you won’t have those bills hanging over your head.
 It will save you money in the long run, and it is always better to get rid of debt than to try to save a little money on your taxes while still paying it off.

 If you simply don’t have enough funds available to fully pay off your mortgage before you retire, avoid spending all of your savings to take care of the balance.
 You need to be able to enjoy your life instead of having a paid-off home with no groceries in the fridge.

 Do You Need That Money Elsewhere?

 Some people keep their mortgages because they are concerned about liquidity.
 Put simply; liquidity means the ease with which you can turn something you have into actual cash.

 Investments like mutual funds and stocks can be easily liquidated if you need more money to live on at any point.
 Homes can be liquidated too, but it’s going to take quite a while longer.